pete-machine/torchbricks/README.md

 - [ ] Support preparing data in the dataloader?
 - [ ] Make common Visualizations with pillow - not opencv to not blow up the required dependencies.
 ImageClassification, Segmentation, ObjectDetection
 - [ ] Make an export to onnx function and add it to the README.md
+- [ ] Proper handling of train, val and test.
+What to do with gradients, nn.Module parameters and internal eval/train state
+- [ ] Consider: If train, val and test phase has no impact on bricks, it should be passed as a regular named input.
-- [ ] Minor: BrickCollections supports passing a dictionary with BrickCollections.
+- [x] Minor: BrickCollections supports passing a dictionary with BrickCollections.
 But we should also convert a nested dictionary into a nested brick collections
 - [ ] Minor: Currently, `input_names` and `output_names` support positional arguments, but we should also support keyword arguments.
-- [ ]
+- [x] Minor: Make Brick an abstract class

 ## How does it really work?
 ????